Courage-1984/Dataset-Forge/docs/advanced.md

   - Monitoring and analytics are enabled by default.
 Advanced users can customize logging, notification, and analytics settings in the configuration files.

 See the [Usage Guide](usage.md) for step-by-step instructions.

+---

+## Fast CLI Menus with Lazy Imports (Updated)

+Dataset Forge now uses a comprehensive lazy import pattern for all main menus and submenus.
+This means:

+- **Heavy modules and actions are only imported when the user selects a menu option.**
+- The CLI main menu and all submenus are now extremely fast and responsive, even as the project grows.
+- The `lazy_action()` helper is used throughout menu files to wrap actions and submenu calls, ensuring imports are deferred until needed.
+- This pattern is applied to: main menu, dataset management, analysis & validation, image processing, system monitoring, model management, and more.

+**Why?**

+- Python imports can be slow, especially with large dependencies (e.g., torch, PIL, OpenCV).
+- Lazy imports keep the CLI snappy and reduce memory usage.

+**How to use in new menus:**

+- Use the `lazy_action(module_path, func_name)` helper to wrap any action or submenu that imports heavy modules.
+- See `dataset_forge/menus/main_menu.py` and other menu files for examples.

+This is now the recommended pattern for all new menu and action integrations.